 Students enrolling at Humboldt International University who intend to continue their education at other institutions after graduating or withdrawing from the University should be aware that other institutions have full discretion as to which credits will be accepted for transfer.
-Humboldt International University is not accredited.
+Humboldt International University is not accredited in the United States but does have international accreditation.
 This might directly affect the transferability of credits to other institutions.
 It is up to the receiving institution to accept credits earned at our university.
 The University neither guarantees nor implies that other Institutions will accept the credits earned at Humboldt International University.
 Transferability of credits is at the discretion of the accepting institution, and it is the student's responsibility to confirm whether credits will be accepted by another institution.